5 Personal Skills Introverts Have Mastered That You Need To Be Successful

 April 11, 2023 9:00 AM EST | 5 min read

 Discover some key personal skills from introverts that can help you succeed in your business and professional life.

 Successful entrepreneurs and business professionals of all stripes are always, always learning.

 One of the best sources of knowledge is our network—our colleagues and friends.

-For years, extroverts have helped us learn to meet and greet, to work the room, and to enjoy the social aspects of work.
+For years, extroverts have helped us learn to meet and greet, work the room, and enjoy the social aspects of work.

 In a business culture that is still dominated by gregarious, extroverted norms, despite the success of Susan Cain’s Quiet, smart professionals are also learning from their introverted peers.